-- Prior Provisions: 1956 Act Section 402(c); RUSA Section 404. - 1.
-Section 204 is potentially far reaching.
+Prior Provisions: 1956 Act Section 402(c); RUSA Section 404.

+- 1. Section 204 is potentially far reaching.
 The ability to deny, condition, limit, or revoke the exemptions specified in Sections 201(3)(C), 201(7), 201(8), 202, or 203 is adopted concomitant with the breadth of these exemptions.
 One or more than one security, transaction, or offer can be covered by a Section 204 order. - 2.
-The courts have given a securities administrator decision to deny or revoke an exemption substantial deference when there was compliance with applicable due process and statutory requirements.
+The courts have given a securities administrator's decision to deny or revoke an exemption substantial deference when there was compliance with applicable due process and statutory requirements.
 See, e.g., Johnson-Bowles Co., Inc. v.
 Div. of Sec., 829 P.2d 101 (Utah Ct.
 App.
 1992).

-1 2 ARTICLE 3 3 REGISTRATION OF SECURITIES AND 4 5 REGISTRATION OF SECURITIES AND 6 NOTICE FILINGS OF FEDERAL COVERED SECURITIES 7 8 SECTION 301.
+REGISTRATION OF SECURITIES AND

+NOTICE FILING OF FEDERAL COVERED SECURITIES

+SECTION 301.
 SECURITIES REGISTRATION REQUIREMENT.

-It is unlawful for a 9 person to offer or sell a security in this State unless: 10 (1) the security is a federal covered security; 11 (2) the security, transaction, or offer is exempted from registration under Sections 201 12 through 203; or 13 (3) the security is registered under this [Act].
-14 Proposed Comments 15 Prior Provisions: 1956 Act Section 301; RUSA Section 301.
-16 17 18 19 1.
-This Section is substantively identical to the 1956 Act and RUSA except for the addition of Section 301(1), which is necessitated by the National Securities Markets Improvement Act of 1996.
-See Section 102(7).
-20 21 22 2.
-Except for federal covered securities or exempt securities, no sale of a security may be made in this State before the security is registered.
-"Sale" is defined in Section 102(26); "in this State" is addressed in Section 610; and securities registration is addressed in Sections 303 through 306.
-23 24 25 26 27 3.
+It is unlawful for a person to offer or sell a security in this State unless:

+- (1) the security is a federal covered security; - (2) the security, transaction, or offer is exempted from registration under Sections 201 through 203; or - (3) the security is registered under this [Act].

+- 1. This Section is substantively identical to the 1956 Act and RUSA except for the addition of Section 301(1), which is necessitated by the National Securities Markets Improvement Act of 1996.
+See Section 102(7). - 2.
+Except for federal covered securities, exempt securities, or securities offered or sold in exempt transactions, no sale of a security may be made in this State before the security is registered.
+"Sale" is defined in Section 102(26); "in this State" is addressed in Section 610; and securities registration is addressed in Sections 303 through 306. - 3.
 The Securities Act of 1933 permits certain types of offers during the "waiting period" between the filing and effectiveness of a registration statement.
-The exemptive provisions of Sections 202(16)-(17) operate to permit similar offers for securities that are not federal covered securities and are in the process of registration under federal or state statutes or both.
-28 29 30 31 32 33 4.
+The exemptive provisions of Sections 202(16) and (17) operate to permit similar offers for securities that are not federal covered securities and are in the process of registration under federal or state statutes or both. - 4.
 Notice filings and fees applicable to federal covered securities, see Section 102(7), are addressed in Section 302.

 SECTION 302.
-NOTICE FILINGS.
+NOTICE FILING.